sfdxb7/expense/COOLIFY_DEPLOYMENT.md

    - Backend API: `api.your-domain.com` (optional)
 3. Coolify will automatically handle SSL/TLS certificates

-### 6. Deploy
+### 8. Deploy

 1. Click "Deploy" in Coolify
+2. If GitHub Actions integration is enabled:
+   - Coolify triggers the GitHub Action
+   - Waits for images to be built and pushed
+   - Then pulls and deploys the images (fast!)
+3. If not using GitHub Actions, Coolify builds from source (slower)
-2. Monitor the build logs
+4. Monitor the deployment logs
-3. Wait for all services to become healthy (green status)
+5. Wait for all services to become healthy (green status)

+## Quick Start (Option 2: Direct Build)

+If you prefer Coolify to build images directly:

+1. Follow steps 1-3 from Option 1
+2. In step 6, use `docker-compose.yml` instead of `docker-compose.coolify.yml`
+3. Skip GitHub Actions integration
+4. Coolify will build images on each deployment

 ## Configuration Details